Tantalor93/dnspyre/docs/index.md

                                Supported options are 'ioerror' (fail if there is at least 1 IO error), 'negative' (fail if there is at least 1 negative DNS answer), 'error' (fail if there is at least 1 error DNS response), 'idmismatch'
                                (fail there is at least 1 ID mismatch between DNS request and response).
+      --[no-]log-requests      Controls whether the Benchmark requests are logged.
+Requests are logged into the file specified by
+                               --log-requests-path flag.
+Disabled by default.
+      --log-requests-path="requests.log"
+                               Specifies path to the file, where the request logs will be logged.
+If the file exists, the logs will be appended to the file.
+If the file does not exist, the file will be created.
       --[no-]version           Show application version.

 Args: